 Briquettes – universal fuel

-At a time of growing environmental awareness, more and more people are consciously abandoning the use of fossil fuels in their households.
+In times of growing environmental awareness, more and more people consciously give up using fossil fuels in their households.
 However, this does not have to mean any kind of sacrifice.
-For there are many environmentally friendly alternatives to coal or gas.
-One such material is efficient and easy to produce briquette - that is, compressed fuel in the form of blocks, produced from biomass, i.e. waste of natural origin.
+There are many ecological alternatives to coal or gas.
+One such material is efficient and easy to produce briquette – that is compressed fuel in the form of blocks, produced from biomass, that is, waste of natural origin.

 Types of briquettes

 At the outset, it is worth noting that we distinguish several types of briquettes.
-The criterion for this division is primarily the material from which a particular variety is produced:
+The criterion for this division is primarily the material from which a given type is produced:

 Wood briquettes

-These briquettes are made from sawdust, shavings or other wood waste.
-They are relatively environmentally friendly, as they produce a small amount of smoke and ash.
-The calorific value of wood briquettes ranges from 18 to 22 MJ/kg, making them ideal for home stoves, fireplaces and biomass stoves.
+These briquettes are produced from sawdust, wood chips or other wood waste.
+They are relatively ecological because they produce a small amount of smoke and ash.
+The calorific value of wood briquettes ranges from 18 to 22 MJ/kg, which makes them an ideal solution for domestic stoves, fireplaces and biomass heaters.

 Biomass briquettes

-Produced from a variety of vegetable waste, such as sunflower hulls, straw and olive pomace.
-The calorific value of these briquettes is usually 15-20 MJ/kg, and their main advantage is that they are made from raw materials intended for disposal.
-Burning biomass has less impact on the environment than using fossil fuels, for example, because the carbon dioxide emitted during combustion is offset by the CO2 that plants absorb during photosynthesis.
+Produced from various plant waste, such as sunflower husks, straw or olive pomace.
+The calorific value of these briquettes usually amounts to 15–20 MJ/kg, and their main advantage is the fact that they are produced from raw materials intended for disposal.
+Burning biomass has a smaller impact on the environment than, for example, the use of fossil fuels, because the carbon dioxide emitted during combustion is balanced by the CO2 that plants absorb in the process of photosynthesis.

 Briquettes from paper waste

-A separate subcategory is briquettes made from paper waste and waste paper.
-Although less popular than the other varieties, they are used in some industrial furnaces and boilers.
-Their calorific value is lower than that of biomass or wood.
-Nevertheless, they are an eco-friendly alternative that helps reduce waste.
+A separate subcategory is briquettes produced from paper waste and waste paper.
+Although they are less popular than other types, they are used in some industrial furnaces and boilers.
+Their calorific value is lower than in the case of biomass or wood.
+Nevertheless, they are an ecological alternative that helps reduce the amount of waste.

-Also check out our other article: Briquettes vs coal - which fuel to choose
+Also check our other article: Briquette vs coal – which fuel to choose

 Briquette production process

-The production of briquettes is a relatively straightforward process, but one that requires the right equipment in the form of a briquetting machine.
+Briquette production is a relatively simple process, however requiring appropriate equipment facilities in the form of a briquetting machine.

 It can be summarized in a few simple steps:

 Raw materials used for briquette production, such as wood or biomass, must first be properly prepared.
-Often this includes their initial shredding (for this we will need a shredder or chipper) and then drying.
-The lower the moisture content of the raw material, the more efficient the combustion of the resulting briquettes will be.
+This often includes their preliminary shredding (for this we will need a shredder or wood chipper), and then drying.
+The lower the moisture content of the raw material, the more efficient the combustion of the briquettes produced from it will be.

 Briquetting

 After preparing the raw material, the material is fed into the briquetting machine.
-There the process of briquetting takes place, i.e. pressing the raw material under high pressure.
+There, the briquetting process takes place, that is pressing the raw material under high pressure.
 As a result, the raw material obtains a compact, dense form.
-The powdery starting material is formed into compact blocks of sizes depending on the parameters of the briquetting machine.
+The loose initial material is formed into compact blocks with sizes depending on the parameters of the briquetting machine.

 Cooling and packaging

-Finished briquettes are cooled and then, if intended for sale, packaged for easy transport and storage.
-Many briquettes are packaged in bags of a specific weight for easy distribution in the market.
+The finished briquettes are cooled and then, if intended for sale, packed in a way that allows for their easy transport and storage.
+Many briquettes are packed in bags of a specified weight, which facilitates their distribution on the market.

-An important advantage of briquette production is the ability to use waste that might otherwise end up in landfills.
-This also makes the briquette production process environmentally beneficial, as it allows materials that might otherwise be considered waste to be reused.
+An important advantage of briquette production is the possibility of using waste that could otherwise end up in landfills.
+Thanks to this, the briquette production process is also beneficial from the point of view of environmental protection, because it allows the reuse of materials that might otherwise be considered waste.

 Combustion parameters of briquettes

-The combustion efficiency of briquettes depends on their caloricity, moisture content and density.
-High caloricity means a greater amount of energy obtained from a unit mass of fuel.
-Briquettes, due to their density and low moisture content (compared to bulk wood, for example), burn efficiently and generate a large amount of heat.
+The combustion efficiency of briquettes depends on their calorific value, moisture content and density.
+A high calorific value means a greater amount of energy obtained from a unit of fuel mass.
+Briquettes, due to their density and low moisture content (compared to e.g. loose wood), burn efficiently and generate a large amount of heat.

-Approximate heating values for various briquettes are as follows:
+Approximate calorific values for different briquettes are as follows:

 Briquettes are widely used both in households and in industry.
-They can be successfully used to fuel domestic boilers and generate heat for domestic use.
+They can successfully be used to fire domestic boilers and generate heat for one's own home.
 Unlike pellets, briquettes require less specialized heating equipment.
-Briquettes can even be burned in a fireplace or so-called "goat".
+Briquettes can even be burned in a fireplace or a so-called “goat” stove.

-Briquettes will also work well in industry.
+Briquettes will also prove useful in industry.
 Their combustion can generate heat and energy for production halls and all kinds of plants.
-An interesting example of such an application could be all kinds of paper mills.
-In such a situation, briquettes created from paper scraps can be used as fuel to generate electricity, steam or heat necessary for further paper production.
+An interesting example of such application can be all kinds of paper mills.
+In such a situation, a briquette created from paper scraps can serve as fuel to generate electricity, steam or heat necessary for further paper production.

 Summary

-Briquettes are a versatile, efficient and environmentally friendly fuel that is widely used in domestic heating systems, industry and power generation.
-Thanks to the variety of types of briquettes, they can be tailored to meet the different needs of users.
-Their production process is relatively simple, and their combustion is efficient and more environmentally friendly than traditional fossil fuels.
-Briquettes also do not require extensive equipment facilities in the form of specialized boilers or burners (as is the case with pellets, for example ).
+Briquettes are a versatile, efficient and ecological fuel that is widely used in domestic heating systems, industry and energy production.
+Thanks to the variety of briquette types, they can be adapted to different user needs.
+Their production process is relatively simple, and their combustion is efficient and more ecological than traditional fossil fuels.
+Briquettes also do not require extensive equipment facilities in the form of specialized boilers or burners (as is the case with, for example, pellets).

-Their greatest advantage, however, seems to be that any farm generating significant amounts of bio-waste can, with a relatively small contribution, undertake the production of this fuel on its own and thus become independent of external suppliers.
+However, their greatest advantage seems to be the fact that any household generating significant amounts of bio-waste can, with relatively little input, undertake the independent production of this fuel and in this way become independent from external suppliers.